 It’s not long before Adams ruthlessly applies this theory to Alexander Hamilton:

-What a pity it is that our Congress had not known this discovery, and that Alexander Hamiltons project of raising an Army of fifty thousand Men, ten thousand of them to be Cavalry and his projects of Sedition Laws and Alien Laws and of new Taxes to Support his army, all arose from a superabundance of secretions which he could not find Whores enough to draw off? and that the Same Vapours produced his Lyes and Slanders by which he totally destroyed his party forever and finally lost his Life in the field of honor.
+What a pity it is that our Congress had not known this discovery, and that Alexander Hamilton’s project of raising an army of fifty thousand men, ten thousand of them to be Cavalry and his projects of Sedition Laws and Alien Laws and of new taxes to support his army, all arose from a superabundance of secretions which he could not find whores enough to draw off?
+And that the same vapors produced his lies and slanders by which he totally destroyed his party forever and finally lost his life in the field of honor.

 A superabundance of secretions!
 It sounds like a fantastic band name, or a Calvin Klein cologne you get at Costco.